ciskavriezenga/octopus/README.md

 Other features of Octopus include:

  - A syntax as close to DSP mathematics as possible
- - Other signal types besides real numbers (booleans, bitmaps of even your own classes)
+ - Other signal types besides real numbers (booleans, bitmaps or even your own classes)
  - Different clocks with different sample rates in the same graph
  - Extensibility: write your own custom signals